Share this story

 Planning The Return To Valley Of Flowers On His Birthday

-He began planning the Valley of Flowers trek again in time for his 30th birthday.
+He began planning to take on the Valley of Flowers trek again, this time as a solo trekker for his 30th birthday.
 “I felt there was no better celebration than collecting trash on the trail and doing my little bit. “ he said.

 Since he had no arrangements for a sack and had little idea on how he would dispose the waste he collected, he looked up the Indiahikes Contact Us page.
 He did this while he was on his way from Mumbai to Delhi.
-“I wrote to Prathima, the Trek Coordinator for Valley of Flowers, regarding my plans and if she could help.
-By the time I landed in Delhi, Prathima had helped me with the contact details of Vishal, the Green Trails intern at Ghangaria base camp and Neha Satheesan, the Green Trails coordinator,” he says.
+“I wrote to Prathima, the Trek Coordinator for Valley of Flowers, regarding my plans to take on the Valley of Flowers trek as a solo trekker and clean the trail and asked if she could help.
+By the time I landed in Delhi, Prathima had helped me with the contact details of Vishal, the Green Trails intern at Ghangria base camp and Neha Satheesan, the Green Trails coordinator,” he says.

 Cleaning up the Valley of Flowers Trail